DosMike/SM-MiscPlugins/README.md

 `mvm_autoready_percent` - the ratio of players (0.0 ..
 1.0) that have to ready to force start the round
 Admin Command:
 `sm_forceallready` - force all players into the ready state, starting the round.
 Requires the cheat admin flag.

+## TDM Tickets
+A small plugin for TF2 servers that implements a battlefield like ticket system for team deathmatch.
+It abuses mp_tournament mode to display tickets as team names *without* actually displaying any team ready popups during WFP.
+Expect things to break if you have any other plugins that use tournament mode in any way.
+For those that are not familiar: Spawning with this plugin requires a ticket, and once your team runs out of tickets, you loose the round.

+There is really only one ConVar:
+`sm_tdm_tickets` - set the amount of tickets each team has.